stefanzan/HaskellStudyMemo/monad/monadplus.md

 ## The MonadPlus Laws
 **mzero and mplus form a monoid**

+2014.11.05: what is monoid ? the difference between monad and monoid.

 * mzero is a neutral element.
       mzero `mplus` m = m
       m `mplus` mzero = m